jaguar-ks/Philosophers/README.md

 ## **The assignment.**

-You have to write a program that take the following arguments:
+You have to write a program that takes the following arguments:

-- **number of philosophers**: The number of philosophers and also the number of forks.
+- **the number of philosophers**: The number of philosophers and also the number of forks.
-- **time to die** (in milliseconds) : If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die.
+- **time to die** (in milliseconds): If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die.
 - **time to eat** (in milliseconds): The time it takes for a philosopher to eat.
 During that time, they will need to hold two forks.